cafuneandchill/lintw.lang/README.md

 ## How to use this converter

 NOTE: To use the Python version of the converter or the dictionary viewer, it is required to install one of the fonts located in the [font](./font/) directory to your computer.
 [LintwBasic 1.13](./font/LintwBasic/1.13/) or [1.20](./font/LintwBasic/1.20/) are recommended.
+Also, you will need PySimpleGUI module if you want to test the Python version.

 ### JavaScript